-Counselling may be a good option if you feel you cannot cope with the emotional roller coaster caused by endometriosis, and your friends and family are not able to provide the support you so desperately need.
+Counselling may be a valuable option if you feel you cannot cope with the emotional roller coaster caused by endometriosis, and your friends and family are not able to provide the support you so desperately need.
+This is a common occurrence with people dealing with sympathy fatigue and getting sick and tired of hearing you complain.
+They simply do not understand the strain that endometriosis puts on your life as well as your body.

 Therapies: